 I went to school but I didn’t like what I was taught—mathematics, music, biology.
 I was only interested in art and painting.
 I decided I must paint what I see all around me because even though I was young, I realized everything is in constant change.
 I wanted to paint what I was seeing in order to preserve it, I wanted to make pictorial histories.
 I actually ended up being right.
 The way of life here changed completely.

 In 1962, I was attending fourth grade of primary school.
 I was around 13.
 I always kept a little booklet where I was constantly painting.
 On one occasion, I painted 100 versions of the same face.
 It was the first time I realized that I could do something more than just a drawing.
 Many people ask me ‘Do you believe that an artist is born or made?’
 I don’t have a clue.
 I only know that I have come along with art since I was very young.

 Meg: It sounds like you felt you had a ‘calling” to become a folk art painter.

-Oscar Peren: One thing that I value a lot is that my mother always taught me to never be afraid, never hide what I feel or what I want to do.
+Oscar Peren: One thing that I value a lot is that my mother always taught me to never be afraid, and never hide what I feel or what I want to do.
 She told me to always be brave enough to let people know who I really am—and that is Oscar Peren.